-All of March's one day taster stone carving courses are reduced by £10.
+All of August's one day taster stone carving courses are reduced by £10.
 View the current list of offer dates.

 Stone carving, stone masonry, letter cutting in stone, and sculpture courses taught by professionally qualified former Lincoln Cathedral Stonemason, Eilidh Fridlington.